The world is changing rapidly.

 Reporting on and driving sustainability within your organization begins with the ability to quantify the carbon impact.
 This data is crucial for reporting existing emissions and will help drive additional decarbonization efforts.
 Agencies or departments can achieve estimated carbon savings by running workloads in the cloud versus on-premises or in data centers are already ahead of the curve.
 Considerations for measurement are related to power, connectivity and physical space.
 Which is why housing servers on premises, storing data, running applications, platforms and infrastructure are physically and financially demanding.
 This ultimately leads to a higher emissions score, so take inventory of your on-premises assets.

 Government agencies can improve outcomes for citizens by implementing a “digital strategy” or migrating assets from on-premises to the cloud.
 By eliminating physical assets and optimizing your technology environment, emissions are significantly reduced.
 In addition, migrating to the cloud will increase your organization’s security posture, improve remote collaboration among your teams, and potentially reduce costs.
+And, enabling a remote workforce reduces carbon emissions from employees driving in to work each day.

 Increasing the flow of data among your unique lines of business by getting the right data to the right people the first time and connect data with environmental initiatives.
 In January 2020, Microsoft launched a sustainability calculator, designed to help companies measure their carbon emissions.
 Those responsible for reporting sustainability can now quantify the carbon impact of each Azure subscription over time and datacenter region.
 You can compare estimates from running your workloads in Azure versus on-premises data centers and get the crucial data for reporting decarbonization improvements.